 - Georgetown McDonough (when he visited, he was unexpectedly thrilled by the extensive campus resources and the high caliber of students)

-- USC Marshall (a lot more intense than he’d believed, and he was invigorated by the Asia focus)
+- USC Marshall (a lot more intense than he’d thought, and he was invigorated by the Asia focus)

-- Cornell Johnson (where his private equity experience will be a slight differentiating factor, and Cornell actually straddles reach-level).
+- Cornell Johnson (where his private equity experience will be a slight differentiating factor, and Cornell gives him an Ivy brand).

 - Chicago Booth